dart-lang/language/working/0524-variance/feature-specification.md

 and write an implementation of `m` in the subtype, adding `covariant` as needed (including: `Contra` is still an error, no matter how it declares `m`).

+Next, consider the situation where the statically checked variance is used in a superinterface.

 ```dart
 class Co2<out X> {